 Kerry purchased Hollywoodboulevard as a weanling for only $A6,000 – she sold for R900,000 and won five races including the Emperors Palace Ready To Run Cup and two Gr3 contests, earning R1,3million.

-Since starting on her own, Kerry's Australian purchases include Gr2 Drill Hall Stakes & G2 Charity Mile winner, New Predator ($A50,000 weanling) as well as the highly regarded, High Seas Beauty (A$75,000 weanling) & Raya Baya (A$17,000 weanling) Locally she selected G2 winners Alexis and Triptique and purchased G1 Gold Medallion winner, Always In Charge, as well as G3 winner Pacific Spirit and promising juvenile Fort Winter (EC Nursery winner).
+Since starting on her own, Kerry's Australian purchases include Gr2 Drill Hall Stakes & G2 Charity Mile winner, New Predator ($A50,000 weanling) as well as the highly regarded, High Seas Beauty (A$75,000 weanling), Raya Baya (A$17,000 weanling) & In Clover (A$55 000 weanling) Locally she selected G2 winners Alexis and Triptique and purchased G1 Gold Medallion winner, Always In Charge, as well as G3 winner Pacific Spirit and promising juvenile Fort Winter (EC Nursery winner).

 Especially skilfull at pinhooking, in 2015 she secured a High Chaparral filly as a weanling who fetched R1-million at the CTS Sale in November along with the sales-topper, a Bernardini filly, bought for $A25 000, sold for R1,4-million.
 At the CTS1 Sale in January 2016, her A$55 000 pinhook was a Delago Deluxe filly that made R1,4-million.

 Kerry’s bloodstock management clients include leading owner Braam Van Huyssteen (interests in over 150 horses in training), a relationship which in the 2014/15 season yielded 92 winners including G2 winners Triptique & Dynastic Power, G3 winners Cat & the Moon, Eighth Wonder & Speedy Suzy, as well as numerous Listed winners and stakes performers.
-Braam is again having a phenomenal season (2016/17) with over 100 winners to date.
-(June 2017)
+Braam had another phenomenal season in 2016/17 with 111 winners and a winners to runners percentage of over 10%.